ExpediaGroup/housekeeping/README.md

         # Database Password
         password: Ch4ll3ng3

-If the schema does not already exist and the `db-init-script` is in a different location than the default `classpath:/schema.sql`, then a custom path can be provided to initialise it, as shown in the following example:
+If the schema does not already exist and the `db-init-script` is not in the default location (`classpath:/schema.sql`), then a custom path can be provided to initialise it, as shown in the following example:

     ...
     housekeeping: